PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Another nice command is ``Sprite → Select All Sprites With Same Texture``, it selects all the sprites in the same scene with the same texture of the selection.
 It helps to replace demo textures by final textures.

-In addition Phaser Editor provides texture refactorings, it is a process that allow to change the texture of all the sprites of all the scenes.
+In addition Phaser Editor provides texture refactoring, it is a process that allow to change the texture of all the sprites of all the scenes.
 You can read more about it the `Global replace texture <assets-manager.html#global-replace-texture>`_ section.

 Button properties
 ~~~~~~~~~~~~~~~~~

-The button object (``Phaser.Button``) inherites all the properties from the sprite and adds the following:
+The button object (``Phaser.Button``) inherits all the properties from the sprite and adds the following:

 ================================= =======================================
 Property                          Documentation